-APIs lie at the core of open banking, emerging as the main mechanism for data interactions between banks and third-party providers (TPPs).
-On one hand, they have been able to provide the much needed integration between various systems and on the other they have been facilitating data integration across surround systems.
+APIs lies at the core of open banking, emerging as the main mechanism for data interactions between banks and third-party providers (TPPs).
+On one hand, they have been able to provide the much-needed integration between various systems and on the other, they have been facilitating data integration across surround systems.
 Organizational structure and culture are shifting to support rapid product development and innovation in the financial sector.

 Globally, banks are recognizing the potential of Open Banking in enhancing their service offerings, customer engagement, and increase revenue potential from new channels.
 But open banking demands new approaches to drive customer engagement.
 To meet the increasing demands of the market, banks have to build on

-- Better anticipation of customer through better insights
+- Better anticipation of the customer through better insights

 - APIs enabling engagement through customer interaction